rdpoor/mu/README.md

 is simply another way to avoid creating the actual music.
 Grumph.
 I'll write some music sketches right now with what I've got.

+=== New Rules of render()

+Idea: Every ProcessingStream defines:

+    bool is_defined_over(start_tick, end_tick)

+which returns true if the stream has any samples to contribute between start_tick (inclusive) and end_tick (exclusive).

+    void render(frame_buffer, start_tick)

+write frame_buffer.frames() samples into frame_buffer where the first frame is at start_tick.
+The target writes zeros over intervales wher it is not defined.

+OR

+write up to frame_buffer.frames() into the frame buffer where the first frame is at start_tick.
+The target does not write samples over intervals where it is not defined.

+OR

+    int render(frame_buffer, start_tick)

+write up to frame_buffer.frames() into the frame buffer where the first frame is at start_tick.
+The target does not write samples over intervals where it is not defined.
+The method returns the number of samples actually written.

+OR

+make the behavior defined by a compile time constant and see which works.

+=== Put some ideas to test.

+We can make a sequence of streams by attaching a delay to each stream and adding the delay to an adder stream.
+(We could also include gain for each input.)

+We can make an infinite loop without resorting to defining the extent of the source stream by making the extent be parameters to the loop:

+   loop_sp.set_loop_duration(MuTick duration)
+   loop_sp.set_input_start(MuTick s0)
+   loop_sp.set_input_end(MuTick e0)

+This is equivalent to interposing a CropStream between the source and the loop, except that the LoopStream knows the start and end times of the intput.

+Do any other Streams need to know the extent?

+== Decreed

+bool mu::Stream.render(mu::FrameBuffer buffer, mu::Tick start_tick, bool is_new_event)

+instructs the receiver to write up to buffer.frames() samples into `buffer`, where buffer[0] corresponds to time `start_tick`.
+For any given tick, the receiver may not write a sample if the stream has an undefined value at that time.

+The method returns true if any samples were written into `buffer, false otherwise.